Published 22:29 IST, December 25th 2020

 Advertisement

-Since reopening in May after an eight-week shutdown, three workers from Fiat Chrysler factories near Detroit have died from virus, raising fear among thousands of workers.
+Since reopening in May after an eight-week shutdown, three workers from Fiat Chrysler factories near Detroit have died from the virus, raising fear among thousands of workers.

 Advertisement

-Employees such as Donald Nix, who works at a Tyson Foods pork processing plant in Waterloo, Iowa, agonizes about virus that sidelined him for 27 days in spring with a fever, body aches and severe headaches.
+Employees such as Donald Nix, who works at a Tyson Foods pork processing plant in Waterloo, Iowa, agonizes about the virus that sidelined him for 27 days in the spring with a fever, body aches and severe headaches.

 Nix, 51, is concerned because co-workers keep getting sick.
-During spring, more than 1,000 of plant’s 2,800 workers were infected and at least six died.
+During the spring, more than 1,000 of the plant’s 2,800 workers were infected and at least six died.
 “My workplace is still high risk.
 My job is still high risk,” he said.

-“We made substantial investments in personal protective equipment, social distancing safeguards, and or increased health and safety measures across our business.
+“We made substantial investments in personal protective equipment, social distancing safeguards, and other increased health and safety measures across our business.
 We’ve seen a dramatic reduction in active cases involving our team members since last spring,” Tyson CEO Dean Banks recently told investors.

 22:29 IST, December 25th 2020